-We’ve been once before when Miss Marnie had just turned two a few years back – and we took my mum along too for a much-needed break.
+We’ve been to Bluestone National Park once before when Miss Marnie had just turned two a few years back.
+We took my mum along too for a much-needed break.

-But, I now know that is not totally the case.
-Yes, there is on-site entertainment (but its ran well and Miss M loved it), themed dinners (but in a very casual way) and as for escaping you simply won’t want too.
+I now know that is not totally the case.
+Yes, there is on-site entertainment, but its ran well and Miss M loved it.
+There are themed dinners (but in a very casual way), and as for escaping you simply won’t want too.

 Yes, you can escape to nearby beaches at Tenby or Saunderfoot if you want to.
 There’s also Folly Farm (highly recommend) or even a little further to Pembroke and the Tudor Castle.
-But, there is so much to do on the Bluestone site itself that you can fill your days without filling them if you see what I mean.
+But, there is so much to do at Bluestone you can fill your days without venturing far.

-Again, I found the online booking easy – you could quickly see all the types of rooms and dates clearly.
+I found the online booking easy – you could quickly see all the types of rooms and dates clearly.
 I booked us into the log-cabin style Ramsey Lodge again.
 We loved the upside-down living last time – the family space is upstairs and the bedrooms and bathrooms are downstairs – and knew the space was perfect for the 3 of us, especially for Christmas at Bluestone National Park.